The primary function of CCBill's RESTful API is to enable merchants to create payment tokens and use them to charge customers.

 The Merchant Support Service is available 24/7 and offers complete technical and administrative support regarding CCBill services.

-To register your app, reach out to CCBill Merchant Support and inform them you need a RESTful API setup on your CCBill merchant account.
+Before accessing the API, you need to register your application with CCBill Merchant Support and inform them you need a RESTful API setup on your merchant account.

 In addition, the support team will set up a test account that allows you to test API calls and responses and optimize the RESTful API integration before going live.